Antoinehoff/gyacomo/README.md

 #### GYACOMO can
 - run in parallel using MPI (mpirun -np N ./path_to_exec Np Ny Nz, where N = Np x Ny x Nz is the number of processes and Np Ny Nz are the parallel dimensions in Hermite polynomials, binormal direction, and parallel direction, respectively).
-- run in single precision (make gfsp).
+- run in single precision.
 - evolve kinetic electrons and ions.
 - use an adiabatic electrons model.
-- include perpendicular magnetic perturbation (Ampere's law).
+- include perpendicular magnetic fluctuations.
-- use Z-pinch and s-alpha geometry.
-- use the Miller geometry framework (elongation, triangularity etc.).
+- use Z-pinch, s-alpha, circular and Miller geometry model.
 - use various experimental closures for the linear and nonlinear terms.
+- use linear GK Landau, Sugama, Lorentz collision operators. (requires precomputed matrix files, ask them!)
 - add background ExB shear flow.
+(Hammett's method)
+- use an adiabatic ion model. (not verified)

-#### GYACOMO cannot (yet)
+#### GYACOMO cannot (I wish it could...)
-- include parallel magnetic fluctuations
+- include parallel magnetic field fluctuations. (easy)
-- use an adiabatic ion model
-- include finite rhostar effects
+- include finite rhostar effects. (hard)
-- study stellarator geometries
+- run without the futils library. (easy but boring, ask the zip file!)
+- Use shared memory parallelization. (okish)
+- run global simulations. (for another code)

 # How to compile and run GYACOMO